DavidRojoM/DavidRojoM/README.md

 During my spare time, I thrive on building side-projects, tackling challenging problems, reading, attending and organizing meetups, and contributing to open source projects.

-Additionally, I've proudly served as volunteer staff and organizer for 5 editions at BiznagaFest, a prominent tech event in Málaga that attracts over 700 attendees.
+Additionally, I'm organizer of @GDGMalaga and @Biznagafest, a tech event that attracts over 800 attendees

 If you have any interesting projects or ideas that require collaboration, please feel free to reach out to me.
 I'm always eager to take on exciting new opportunities.